Mahoor Shahzad

 Mahoor Shahzad (born 17 October 1996) is a Pakistani badminton player.
 She has competed at the 2014 Asian Games, and also at the 2018 and 2022 Commonwealth Games.

-She also represented Pakistan at the 2020 Summer Olympics in Tokyo after receiving a tripartite invitation, thus becoming the first Pakistani badminton player to compete at the Olympic Games.
-She was also Pakistan's flag bearer at the opening ceremony along with Muhammad Khalil Akhtar.
+She represented Pakistan at the 2020 Summer Olympics in Tokyo after receiving a tripartite invitation, becoming the first Pakistani badminton player to compete at the Olympic Games.
+She was also Pakistan's flag bearer at the opening ceremony along with the sports shooter Muhammad Khalil Akhtar.

 Education

 Shahzad graduated from the Institute of Business Administration, Karachi in 2018, with Economics and Mathematics as her subjects.

 Career

 Shahzad began playing badminton in 2008 in Karachi.
-Shahzad is a six-time national badminton champion of Pakistan.
+She is a six-time national badminton champion of Pakistan.
 She won the women's singles titles at the 2017 and 2019 editions of the Pakistan International Series.